Choum28/Recalbox-Clcd/README.md

 ### Scripts installation

-* connect in ssh to your recalbox and mount partition to rw mode
+* connect in ssh to your Recalbox and mount partition to rw mode

 ```Bash
 mount -o remount, rw /